skylantix/Website/skylantix_business_plan.md

 4. **Refunds:** Pro-rate annual memberships fairly
 5. **Data Deletion:** Securely wipe all member data after migration period

-**However:** With break-even at just 10 members and minimal ongoing costs, shutdown is unlikely unless founder chooses to pursue other opportunities.
+**However:** With infrastructure costs covered at just 10 members and minimal ongoing costs, shutdown is unlikely unless founder chooses to pursue other opportunities.

 ---

 ## Conclusion

 Skylantix is positioned as a **sustainable craft project with business upside**.
-The low break-even point (10 users), minimal startup costs ($1,500), and post-graduation living situation (minimal personal expenses) create an ideal environment for deliberate, principled growth.
+The low infrastructure sustainability threshold (10 users cover costs), minimal startup costs ($1,500), and post-graduation living situation (minimal personal expenses) create an ideal environment for deliberate, principled growth.

 This is not a startup chasing unicorn status.
 It's a human-scale infrastructure project that happens to be profitable, educational, and aligned with values of transparency, privacy, and community.